FAQs - California Training Benefits

 The following training facilities can be used while participating in approved CTB training:

-- Training facilities used on the California Eligible Training Provider List (ETPL).
+- Facilities on the Eligible Training Provider List (ETPL).

 - Accredited private educational facilities.

 - Private educational facilities that prepare you for licensing exams including real estate, California Bar, and state contractor licensing exams.

 - Training facilities used by the Local Workforce Investment Boards and Department of Rehabilitation.